Arthritis: There is Relief with Massage Therapy

 professional massage therapists use several different massage

-modalities, each of which is customized to help with your specific
+types, each of which is customized to help with your specific

 needs.
 Most importantly however, we practice constant communication